GreyDelamar/typescript-express-starter/README.md

     └───middleware          # Controller level middleware
-    └───controller          # Controller decides where the request goes └───models              # Database models is queries using the enitity └───entities          # Database enitity is a class that maps to a database table └───services            # All the business logic is here └───config                # Environment variables and configuration related stuff └───db                    # Store Migrations/Seed
+    └───controller          # Controller decides where the request goes └───models              # Database models is queries using the enitity └───entities          # Database entity is a class that maps to a database table └───services            # All the business logic is here └───config                # Environment variables and configuration related stuff └───db                    # Store Migrations/Seed